HillaArts/ecommerce_API/README.md

-This project is a simple ecommerce API built using Flask and MySQL, which provides endpoints for user management, product management, and order management.
-The API supports both admin and client roles with JWT-based authentication and authorization.
+# This project is a simple ecommerce API built using Flask and MySQL, which provides endpoints for user management, product management, and order management.
+The API supports both admin and client roles with JWT-based authentication and authorization

 Table of Contents
 Features